jwiegley/use-package/README.md

 The meaning of `:init` has been changed: It now *always* happens before package load, whether `:config` has been deferred or not.
-This means that some uses of `:init` in your configuration may need to be moved to `:config` (it the non-deferred case).
+This means that some uses of `:init` in your configuration may need to be changed to `:config` (in the non-deferred case).
 For the deferred case, the behavior is unchanged from before.

 # `use-package`